Other products

 Phenoxymethylpenicillin is well distributed over most of the tissues, leading to a high concentration in the kidneys and the liver.
 Phenoxymethylpenicillin is partially decomposed in the gastrointestinal tract.
 A small portion of the absorbed amount is metabolised in the body.
 For the most part, phenoxymethylpenicillin is excreted in unaltered active form in urine and faeces.

-Do not mix with other veterinary medicinal products.
+Do not mix with any other veterinary medicinal products.

 Shelf life of the veterinary medicinal product as packaged for sale: 3 years.